Compressibility Measures for Affinely Singular Random Vectors: Results on Random Processes

+Using Theorem \ref{thm: disc_cont_fat} {\changed and Theorem \ref{thm: concent_Rs}}, we study a compressed sensing problem below: consider the moving average (MA) process \ea{ Y_i = \sum_{j=-l_1}^{l_2} c_{j} W_{i-j}, } where the excitation noise $\{W_j\}_{j \in \Zbb}$ is a set of i.i.d.
+RVs with discrete-continuous distribution.
+We further assume that $d(W_j)=\alpha$, and $\{c_j\}_{j \in [-l_1,l_2]}$ are constants with $c_{-l_1}, c_{l_2}\neq 0$.
+Let us consider the problem of recovering a truncated version of the process $\{Y_t\}$ (e.g., $Y_1,\dots, Y_m$) from noisy random projections onto lower dimensional sub-spaces.
+The goal is to determine the minimum dimension of such sub-spaces in terms of the truncated length (i.e., $m$).
+More formally, we would like to find the minimum value of $k$ such that $\Yv^{m}=(Y_1,\dots,Y_m)^{\intercal}$ could be fairly recovered from $H_{k\times m} \Yv^{m} + \Nv^k$ where $H_{k\times m}$ is a random projection matrix and $\Nv^k$ stands for the noise vector.

-The concentration inequality \eqref{eqn:Concentration} is not necessarily valid in generic cases.
-However, we later show in Corollary \ref{cor: ma_concentrated} that if the sample space of the discrete part of $W_i$s is finite in the moving-average process, then, this inequality holds.
-As a result, we can evaluate $R(\ep)$ in such cases.
+{\changed Theorem \ref{thm: concent_Rs} suggests that $k=m\alpha$ if \eqref{eqn:Concentration} is fulfilled;} {\changed below we show that,} if the sample space of the discrete part of $W_i$s is finite in the moving-average process, then, this inequality holds.
+Leveraging this result, we are able to evaluate $R(\ep)$ in such cases.